zenovich/flowmingo/README.md

 - **Restore Original State**: Restore the original state of output streams after capturing easily.
 - **Flexible Integration**: Integrate seamlessly with your existing Go projects.
 - **High Performance**: Optimized for performance and minimal overhead.
+- **Thread-Safe**: FlowMinGo is thread-safe and can be used in concurrent applications.

 ## Installation